How would various proposals affect incentives for charitable giving?

 Under current law, taxpayers who itemize deductions can deduct most of their charitable contributions, thereby reducing their tax liability.
 Most taxpayers give up that charitable incentive, along with other itemized deductions, to take a standard deduction of greater value.

 A More Universal deduction

-Any more universal deduction likely would displace the existing deduction for itemizers; else two charitable incentives would be in the law, one for itemizers and one for everyone else.
-However, a completely universal deduction raises two issues: effectiveness and compliance.
+A more universal deduction likely would displace the existing deduction for itemizers.
+Some proposals, however, would create two charitable incentives, one for itemizers and one for everyone else, despite the complexity this would create.
+A completely universal deduction, almost without restriction, raises two issues: effectiveness and compliance.

 First, incentives for the first dollars of giving are considered relatively ineffective because they subsidize giving that taxpayers would take with or without a deduction.
 Consider a taxpayer who normally gives away $1,000 and, because of an incentive, increases that giving to $1,200.
 The money spent on the deduction for the first $1,000 is somewhat ineffective; the money spent on the last $200 is where the bang per buck is concentrated.

 Second, the Internal Revenue Service (IRS) audits very few people, and the reporting system for charitable contributions is somewhat weak.
 IRS research clearly indicates that cheating is much more frequent when weak reporting systems are in place.

 If a more universal deduction were combined with a reasonable floor applied to all taxpayers, much or all the revenue loss would be eliminated, as would many problems with additional noncompliance and complexity.